Nicholas Salamis: Return to Canada

-They fled to Canada to escape the horrors that had plagued Greece for the better part of the century: war, oppression, and economic collapse.
-Salamis not only administered to their spiritual needs with baptisms, weddings, and funerals, he also eased the frictions which developed between the established Greek community and the new immigrants, who were referred to as "displaced persons" (see Greek Diaspora).
+Salamis' return to Montréal coincided with over 100,000 Greeks immigrating to Canada, who were largely uneducated, unskilled, with little or no knowledge of either official language of Canada, many of whom Salamis would go on to provide with baptisms, weddings, and funerals, easing the frictions which developed between the established Greek community and the new immigrants, who were referred to as "displaced persons" (see Greek Diaspora).

 Pastoral work

 By his own count, Salamis performed over 10,000 religious ceremonies during his service to the Greek Orthodox community of Canada.